gummesson/loom/README.md

 The `stack` object is used to remove the styling from a list element and to make the list items (and anchor links) into block elements.

-It can also be used on any non-list elements with in conjunction with `.stack__item`.
+It can also be used on any non-list elements in conjunction with `.stack__item`.

 It depends on the `bare` object.